adaptlearning/adapt-test-package/standard/src/components/adapt-contrib-matching/README.md

 ##Settings overview

+For example JSON format, see [example.json](https://github.com/adaptlearning/adapt-contrib-textInput/blob/master/example.json).
+A description of the core settings can be found at: [Core model attributes](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)

 Matching components are comprised of question ``text`` and one or more answer ``items``.
 Each answer item contains multiple ``options``, consisting of ``text`` and ``correct`` attributes.

-For example JSON format, see [example.json](https://github.com/adaptlearning/adapt-contrib-matching/blob/master/example.json)

 ####_classes